Bertram Fletcher Robinson

-Bertram Fletcher Robinson (22 August 1870 – 21 January 1907) was an English sportsman, journalist, editor, author and Liberal Unionist Party activist.
+Bertram Fletcher Robinson (22 August 1870 – 21 January 1907) was an English sportsman, barrister, journalist, editor, author and Liberal Unionist Party activist.
 During his life-time, he wrote at least three hundred items, including a series of short stories that feature a detective called 'Addington Peace'.
 Following his untimely death at the age of just 36 years, speculation grew that Robinson was the victim of a curse bestowed upon him by an Egyptian antiquity at the British Museum, which he had researched whilst working as a journalist for a British newspaper.
 However, Robinson is perhaps best remembered for his literary collaborations with his friends and fellow Crimes Club members, Arthur Conan Doyle, P. G. Wodehouse and Max Pemberton.

 Early life

 Family

 Bertram Fletcher Robinson (Aka 'Bobbles' or 'Bertie') was born on 22 August 1870 at 80 Rose Lane, Mossley Hill in Liverpool.
 During 1882, he relocated with his family to Park Hill House at Ipplepen in Devon.

 Robinson's father, Joseph Fletcher Robinson (1827–1903) was the founder of a general merchant business in Liverpool (c.
-1867), which is now called Meade-King, Robinson & Company Limited (also known as, 'MKR').
+1867), which is now called Meade-King, Robinson & Company Limited (also known as 'MKR').
 Previously, around 1850, Joseph had travelled to South America where he was befriended by Giuseppe Garibaldi and fought alongside him, and the Uruguayans, against the Argentine dictator, Juan Manuel de Rosas in the Guerra Grande.

 Robinson's uncle, Sir John Richard Robinson (1828–1903), was the long-time editor-in-chief of the Daily News and also a prominent committee member of the Liberal Reform Club.
 His friends included James Payn, William Black, Sir Wemyss Reid, George Augustus Sala and Sir Arthur Conan Doyle.

 On 3 June 1902, 31‑year‑old Robinson married 22-year-old Gladys Hill Morris at St. Barnabas Church, Kensington, London.
 Gladys was an actress and a daughter of the noted Victorian era artist Philip Richard Morris (1833–1902).
 The Robinsons had no children of their own but they were godparents to Geraldine Winn Everett, the daughter of Sir Percy Everett.
 'Winn', as she was affectionately referred to by both family and friends, later worked as a GP in Essex.